 Although I'm betting that Pizza Hut uses their pizza dough to make their cinnasticks, I'm using an enriched dough.
 This will ensure that they'll be soft and delicious.
 We're also adding warm spices including cinnamon, nutmeg, and ginger to the dough for the ultimate fall treat.

 Activate the yeast with warm milk and sugar and add it with the remaining ingredients.
 Knead the dough until it's smooth.
 It'll still be slightly sticky but avoid adding more flour.
+Cover the dough and let it rise until doubled in size.

 For the filling, we're going to mix together melted butter with brown sugar and pumpkin spice seasoning.